-In the earliest days of the power grid, wood provided the main bones of the beast – cross arms, braces, guy guards and molding.
-Today, while utilities also build with steel, fiberglass and other materials, the unique qualities of wood continue to make it an important building material for electric infrastructure.
+In the earliest days of the power grid, wood provided the main backbone of the system – cross arms, braces, guy guards and molding.
+Today, while utilities also build with steel, fiberglass and other materials, the unique qualities of wood continue to make it an important building material for electric utility infrastructure.

-If utilities want to get the most out of their investment, they need to know how to buy, deploy, and manage wood throughout its entire lifecycle.
+If utilities want to get the most out of their investment, they need to know how to buy, install and manage wood throughout its entire lifecycle.

-Proper testing: How electric utilities maintain wood infrastructure
+Proper maintenance: How electric utilities maintain wood infrastructure

 While the lifespan of wood infrastructure is considered by some to be 25-40 years, it can and has lasted much longer (in some areas of the country over 80 years and counting).
 How can utilities reliably assess the strength and resiliency of older assets?

 Visual assessments help, of course.
 Most utilities schedule regular inspections of wood arms, poles and other assets in the field, which is crucial for correcting loose or missing hardware and doing proper vegetation management.
-Structures can be tested for vertical and transverse loading, and oftentimes, braces and minor structural modifications are all that is needed to extend service life.
+Structures can be tested for vertical and transverse loading, and oftentimes, braces or minor structural modifications are all that are needed to extend service life for many more years.
 This is relatively more affordable than replacing entire structures.